-Places to visit in Nepal
+Top 15 Places to visit in Nepal

 3. Boudhanath Stupa

-The Boudhanath Stupa is one of the largest Stupas of its kind in the world, which is just outside of Kathmandu.
-Boudhanath Stupa is believed to be built during the 5th century AD.
+The Boudhanath Stupa is one of the World’s largest Stupas of its kind, just outside Kathmandu.
+Boudhanath Stupa is believed to be built during the 5th century A.D.
 It lies on the old trade route to Tibet and is a UNESCO World Heritage Site like Bhaktapur.
-During the 2015 earthquake, the Stupa faced minor damage; otherwise, it in good condition.
+During the 2015 earthquake, the Stupa faced minor damage; otherwise, it was in good condition.

 6. Chitwan National Park

-This is where we can do several things like wildlife viewing, Safari-type atmosphere, and also many more.
-Chitwan National Park is in altitude of only 100 meters in some areas, and this area has a tropical monsoon climate.
-Chitwan National park is usually quite different from what most people imagine to discover in Nepal.
+This is where we can do several things like wildlife viewing, a Safari-type atmosphere, and many more.
+Chitwan National Park is at an altitude of only 100 meters in some areas, and this area has a tropical monsoon climate.
+Chitwan National Park is usually quite different from what most people imagine discovering in Nepal.

-7. Trekking in the Langtang Region
+7. Langtang Region

-The Langtang Region, is an unbelievable area for hiking, with some high passes, old monasteries, extensive views, and beautiful mountain scenery with full of rhododendron forests that bloom during the spring hiking season in all over the way.
+The Langtang Region is an unbelievable area for hiking, with some high passes, old monasteries, extensive views, and beautiful mountain scenery full of rhododendron forests that bloom during the spring hiking season all over the way.

-Langtang region can be reached within 7 and 8 hours, making it tremendously convenient where flights are not required.
+The Langtang Valley can be reached within 7 and 8 hours, making it tremendously convenient where flights are not required.
 When there is a clear day, the peak of Langtang Lirung is visible from Kathmandu city.

 8. Swayambhunath (Monkey Temple)